Call4Cloud | MMP-C | Autopilot | Device Preparation

 Step 3: let’s check what Microsoft tells us about App protection

 Typically 30 minutes….
-I guess the word: typically says it all, you will need to have patience…a lot of patience.
-But that’s not helping a lot when you have the customer on the other side of the phone.
+I guess the word typically says it all: you must have patience…a lot of patience.
+But that’s not helping much when the customer is on the other side of the phone.

-As mentioned at the beginning of this blog, you will need to have a structured design.
-We have created a group for each CA rule, with the same name.
-Security is key, but for now, we will add the user into the CA exclusion group so App protection is no longer required.
+As mentioned at the beginning of this blog, you will need a structured design.
+We have created a group for each CA rule with the same name.
+Security is key, but we will add the user to the CA exclusion group for now so App protection is no longer required.
 The customer is satisfied and can resume his work.

-Please beware that just excluding the user from the CA policy is not your final solution! you will need to monitor if the App protection policy has been applied the next day, you NEED to remove the user from the exclusion group.
+Please beware that just excluding the user from the CA policy is not your final solution!
+You will need to monitor whether the App protection policy was applied the next day and remove the user from the exclusion group.

 Conclusion:

 This is the way.
-App protection is really great to make sure the data within apps is protected on managed and unmanaged devices but sometimes it can take a really long time before app protection policies are applied.
+App protection is great for protecting the data within apps on managed and unmanaged devices, but sometimes it can take a really long time before app protection policies are applied.
 In the meantime, you can exclude the users from the conditional access rule.

-But please don’t forget to remove the user when the issue is resolved!
-You really don’t want to be “bombed” by your employee when the user decided to just copy all of the company data to his personal files before joining the competition!
+But please remember to remove the user when the issue is resolved!
+You really don’t want to be “bombed” by your employee when the user decides to copy all of the company data to his personal files before joining the competition!

 The Sum Of All Fears Bombed GIF - The Sum Of All Fears Bombed Nuclear Bomb - Discover & Share GIFs